MetaMask/metamask-docs/wallet/tutorials/dapp-tutorial.md

 export default App
 ```

-We want to define the `window.ethereum` object as `any` to get around type checking.
-This is ok for the purpose of this demo, but there are other approaches that are beyond the scope of this tutorial.
+We want to define the `window.ethereum` object as `any`; this will get us around type-checking for this demo; note that there are other approaches beyond this tutorial's scope.

 In the `src/vite-env.d.ts` file, update to: